 7. GNotes

-With the useful note-taking features, GNotes is one of the best free notepad apps for smartphone.
+With useful note-taking features, GNotes is one of the best free notepad apps for smartphones.
 You can add text, checklist, and multimedia content to your notes, as well as handwriting and painting tools are also available in the editor.

 Sign in to the GNotes app and synchronize your notes on all devices